Layneww/segmentation/README.md

 text2image --text=training_text.txt --outputbase=eng --fonts_dir=/usr/share/fonts  --find_fonts --min_coverage=1.0 --render_per_font=false
 ```
 ## Note
 There are a lot of header files that this program depends on.
+Please check in the cpp file.
-My suggestion is to install all the libraries and build tesseract from source..
+My suggestion is to install all the libraries and build tesseract from source...